widgetti/solara/solara/website/pages/docs/content/00-introduction.md

     $ pip install solara[server]

-Creating a file `myapp.py`, or put the following code in the Jupyter notebook:
+Create a file `myapp.py`, or put the following code in the Jupyter notebook:

 ```solara
 import react_ipywidgets as react